-Dr Leana van Dyk has a particular interest in neonatology and provides this service as part of her portfolio.
-Neonatology is a subspecialty of paediatrics that consists of the medical care of newborn infants, especially those that are ill or premature.
-It is a hospital-based speciality that usually takes place in neonatal intensive care units.
-The final few weeks of pregnancy are crucial for healthy weight gain and the development of essential organs such as the brain, heart, lungs, stomach, and skin.
-Specialized equipment is needed to treat babies, and a premature baby may need special medications, to be fed through a tube, or to be incubated.
-Dr van Dyk is trained to handle cases that are complex and high-risk.
+Dr Moore has a particular interest in neonatology and provides this service as part of his portfolio.
+Neonatology is a subspecialty of paediatric care that involves the medical care of newborn infants, especially those that are premature or ill.
+It is a hospital-based speciality that generally takes place in neonatal intensive care units.
+The final weeks of pregnancy are important for healthy weight gain and the development of essential organs such as the brain, heart, stomach, lungs, and skin.
+Specialized equipment is used to treat babies, and a premature baby may need special medications, to be incubated, or fed through a tube.
+Dr Moore is trained to handle cases that are complex and high-risk.

-- If your newborn is premature or has a severe illness, injury, or a birth defect, Dr van Dyk may assist at the time of delivery and in the subsequent supervision and care of your newborn in intensive care.
-If a problem is identified before your baby is born, Dr van Dyk may consult with your obstetrician in regards to your baby’s care during your pregnancy.
+- If your newborn is premature or has a severe injury, illness, or a birth defect, Dr Moore may assist at the time of delivery and in the subsequent care and supervision of your newborn in the intensive care unit.
+If a problem is found before your baby is born, Dr Moore may consult with your obstetrician with regards to your baby’s care during pregnancy.

-- The diagnosis and treatment of newborns suffering from conditions such as breathing disorders, infections, and birth defects.
+- The diagnosis and treatment of newborns that have conditions such as infections, birth defects and breathing disorders.

-- The coordination of care and consultation with other health professionals and specialists
+- The coordination of consultation and care with other specialists and healthcare professionals

 - The medical management of premature newborns and babies that are critically ill, or in need of surgery, including the stabilization and treatment of newborns with any life-threatening medical problems.

-- Ensuring that critically ill newborns receive the proper nutrition for healing and growth.
+- Ensuring that critically ill newborns receive proper nutrition for growth and healing.

 - Short-term follow-up care on an outpatient basis.

-- The doctor is there to counsel and educate parents about their newborn, including how to care for them and what to expect.
-E.g., Premature babies often look a little different than babies that are carried to full term.
+- Dr Moore is available to counsel and educate parents about their newborn, including how to care for them and what to expect.

-All the risk factors and causes for premature birth are not known, but some of them can include: age, infections, an abnormal placenta, uterus or cervix, and improper prenatal care - such as poor nutrition, smoking or drinking during pregnancy.
-A pregnant woman with diabetes, heart disease, kidney disease or high blood pressure is more likely to have a premature birth.
+All the risk factors and causes for premature birth are not known, but some of them can include: infections, age, an abnormal uterus, cervix, or, and improper prenatal care - such as poor nutrition, drinking or smoking during pregnancy.
+A pregnant woman with heart disease, diabetes, kidney disease or high blood pressure is more likely to have a premature birth.
 Women having multiples, like twins or triplets, are often also at a higher risk.